 Asbury’s D.Min. program cultivates sustainable missional capacities among participants within a formative environment characterized by three goals.
 Upon graduation, D.Min. students shall have a developing ability to:

 1. Integrate theoretical and theological concepts into practice.

 2. Model sustainable habits that support mission-focused ministry.

 3. Exegete ministry contexts as well as Scripture and theological assumptions.

 Join Us for a D.Min. eLuncheon

 Since not all students can come to campus for a preview, we’re coming to you.
-Join the Director of the Doctor of Ministry Program online each Monday at noon (12:00 p.m.)
-Eastern Standard Time to learn more about the program.
+Join a member of the Doctor of Ministry Program online each Monday at noon (12:00 p.m.)
+Eastern Time to learn more about the program.